-Discover the real France of farmers' markets, Burgundian cooking, country B&Bs and small producers passionate about their vineyards, says Sue Style.
+Discover the real France of farmers' markets, Burgundian cooking, country B&Bs and small producers passionate about their vineyards, with Sue Style's Maconnais travel guide.

 Total planted area: 5,814ha